Common questions about VMware to Azure replication

 Can I modify VMs that are replicating by adding or resizing disks?

-For VMware replication to Azure, you can modify disk size.
+For VMware replication to Azure, you can modify disk size of source VMs.
 If you want to add new disks, you must add the disk and reenable protection for the VM.

 Can I migrate on-premises machines to a new vCenter Server without impacting ongoing replication?